coveo/source.coveo.com/_posts/2019-05-17-prometheus-memory.md

   304.51MB  2.92% 84.87%   304.51MB  2.92%  github.com/prometheus/tsdb.(*decbuf).uvarintStr /app/vendor/github.com/prometheus/tsdb/encoding_helpers.go
 ```

-First, we see that the memory usage is only 10Gb, which means the remaining 30GB used is, in fact, the cached memory allocated by mmap.
+First, we see that the memory usage is only 10Gb, which means the remaining 30Gb used are, in fact, the cached memory allocated by mmap.

 Second, we see that we have a huge amount of memory used by labels, which likely indicates a high cardinality issue.
-High cardinality means a metrics is using a label which has plenty of different values.
+High cardinality means a metric is using a label which has plenty of different values.

 ### Analyze label usage